 Meet all the CE requirements for real estate license renewal with this package.

 The New Jersey Real Estate Commission (NJ REC) requires brokers, broker-salespersons, and salespersons to complete 12 hours of continuing education by April 30th of every odd-numbered year.
-Those CE hours have to include: At least 2 hours of ethics education At least 4 hours of other "core topics" The remaining 6 hours can either be spent on approved electives or additional core topics.
-This package has everything you need to meet the NJ REC...
+Those CE hours have to include: Fair Housing & NJ Law Against Discrimination* – 1 hour Ethics*– 2 hours Core* – 3 hours Electives* – 6 hours Electives may include any combination of the following four CE types: Electives, Ethics, Fair...

 What Are New Jersey's Real Estate Pre-Licensing Education Requirements?